Here’s a quick lesson in everything you need to know about trademark registration

 The examiner will examine the application for any disparity after filing the trademark application.
 It takes around 12-18 months to examine the application.
 It is up to the examiner whether the trademark application can accept absolutely or conditionally.

 If it can accept unconditionally, the trademarks will get published in the Trademark Journal.
 If it is not acceptable unconditionally, the objections will be mentioned in the examination report.
 A time of one month will be given to fulfill the terms given.

 Step 4: Publication of Trademark

-The step of publication of the trademark has incorporation in the registration procedure so that any person who objects to the registering of the trademark has the opportunity to oppose the same.
+The step of publication of the trademark has been incorporated in the registration procedure so that any person who objects to the registration of the trademark has the opportunity to oppose the same.
 The trademark Journal has the publication every week.
 After the trademark publication, the public has the right to object to it if they have substantial grounds.
-The third party has to file a trademark opposition within three months from the date of publication of the trademark.
+The third-party has to file a trademark opposition within three months from the date of publication of the trademark.
 In case there is opposition, the Registrar gives a fair hearing and decision.

 Step 5: Registration Certificate